-Guidance for on-farm burial of carcasses in an Emergency Animal Disease outbreak
+Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

-This guidance has been developed to help land managers and livestock owners plan for and respond to
+This guidance has been developed to help land managers and livestock owners plan for and respond to an emergency animal disease (EAD) outbreak where carcasses may need to be buried and can be done so on-farm.

-An essential part of an emergency animal disease (EAD) eradication program is the disposal of carcasses after destruction, as well as animal products, materials and wastes, as soon as possible, to prevent the spread of the disease.
-It is important that burial is done in a way that minimises the spread of disease and any adverse effects on the environment, public health and the community.
-On-farm burial is an important option where possible, as it removes the risk of spreading the disease that may occur if carcasses and other products were taken off-farm for disposal.
+On-farm burial is an important option, as it removes the risk of spreading the disease that may occur if carcasses and other products were taken off-farm for disposal.
 The extent to which on-farm burial can be used will depend on the size, location and characteristics of the farm and the number of carcasses that need to be buried.

 On-farm burial